Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - Be transparent and honest with community members.
 - Take feedback into account as much as possible.

-Thank you for being a part of the Horizon community
+You can always contact us on Discord with any concerns.
+Thank you for being a part of the Horizon community!
+- Horizon Staff